Asier Etxeandia: Biography

+In 2005, he starred as Dante in the play Infierno by Tomaž Pandur inspired by the Divine Comedy staged at the Teatro María Guerrero.

 He was cast in Pedro Almodóvar's Broken Embraces, playing a small role as a blind waiter, which was not included in the final cut, but whose scene is part of the additional content of the film on DVD.